TerryGrimaldi/Slidify_Project/README.md

 # Slidify Deck for Storm Database Event Explorer
 This deck was written for the Developing Data Products Course Project and presents the corresponding Shiny App.
+For information about the app and database plrease [read](index.md)

 ### Useful Links
 Fork the [ShinyApp](https://github.com/TerryGrimaldi/Shiny_Project.git)